 Sleep study billing creates unique challenges that general medical billing teams are often not equipped to handle.
 Understanding these common problems is the first step toward preventing them.

-Split-Night Study Billing Errors
+How to Avoid Split-Night Study Billing Errors

 A split-night study begins as a diagnostic PSG (95810) and transitions to CPAP titration (95811) partway through the night.
 The most frequent error is billing both codes for the same session.
 In most cases, only 95811 should be billed for a split-night study because the titration supersedes the diagnostic portion.
 Billing both codes for a single night will result in a denial for the lesser-valued code.

-Prior Authorization Failures
+Solving Prior Authorization Headaches

 Many commercial payers require prior authorization for in-lab polysomnography, and failing to obtain it before the study is performed is a guaranteed denial.
 Your front-office workflow must include insurance verification and prior authorization as non-negotiable steps before scheduling any PSG.